Natural capital: Criticism

 Whilst measuring the components of natural capital in any region is a relatively straightforward process, both the task and the rationale of putting a monetary valuation on them, or on the value of the goods and services they freely give us, has proved more contentious.

 Within the UK, Guardian columnist, George Monbiot, has been critical of the work of the government's Natural Capital Committee and of other attempts to place any sort of monetary value on natural capital assets, or on the free ecosystem services they provide us with.
 In a speech referring to a report to government which suggested that better protection of the UK's freshwater ecosystems would yield an enhancement in aesthetic value of £700m, he derided attempts 'to compare things which cannot be directly compared'.
 He went on to say:

+This idea is echoed by Brown University professor Jeff Todd Tinton, who argues that predictions of economic value are unlikely to be accurate because of how complicated the environment is.
+Furthermore, he argues that the current understanding of environmental capital does not adequately address the importance the environment has on culture.
+Cultural values are not able to be labeled with a dollar amount, so there will be aspects of nature and the environment that natural capital does not take into account.

 Others have defended efforts to integrate the valuation of natural capital into local and national economic decision-making, arguing that it puts the environment on a more balanced footing when weighed against other commercial pressures, and that 'valuation' of those assets is not the same as monetisation.